By Ray Schultz

 PART 2: SPIEGELMAN ON NARRATIVE

 Art Spiegelman had just published Breakdowns, a collection of his early work, when this interview took place in 1978.
-It featured narrative strips like Maus and Prisoner on the Hell Planet.
-Then there were pieces like Ace Hole Midget Detective, a purported detective comic, in which the story line is far from clear.
+Breakdowns Maus and Prisoner on the Hell Planet.
+Then there were pieces like Ace Hole Midget Detective, a purported detective comic.

 What did it all mean?
-Having discussed Maus, the full-length work he had just started, I asked him what he was trying to do in Breakdowns.
-Here’s what he said about narrative and perception on that warm spring day:
+Here is what Spiegelman said about narrative and perception on that warm spring day:

 RS: Except for Maus and Prisoner on the Hell Planet, most of the strips in Breakdowns seem to veer from straight narrative.
 What were you trying to do in Ace Hole Midget Detective?